idia640/presentations/week04/PITCHME.md

 1. Perception is biased
 1. We are optimized for contrast
 1. Pop-out features can drive visual search
-1. We make sense of the world by detecting patterns
+1. We make sense of the world by detecting patterns (Gestalt)
 1. Colors are affected by nearby context